cortexlabs/cortex/docs/cloud/update.md

 ## AWS

-To update the configuration of a running Cortex cluster on an AWS account, follow [these instructions](../aws/update.md).
+To update the configuration of a running Cortex cluster on AWS, follow [these instructions](../aws/update.md).

 ## GCP

-There is no way of updating a running Cortex cluster that has been spun up using a GCP account.
+It is currently not possible to update a Cortex cluster running on GCP.